master-atsi/master-atsi.github.io/program.md

 Minimum duration of 4 months between April and August in academic or industrial environment, with a report and a defense.

+## Remarks

+Curriculum trains student to research work through dedicated teaching initiatives (seminars, bibliographic work, project, etc.) and a strong Involvement of the associated research laboratories.
+Part of the training may be given in English.